How to Buy Zcash – A Beginner’s Guide

 Before buying Zcash you’ll need to first obtain a Zcash wallet to hold your coins.
-Wallets come in both desktop and mobile forms.
+There are two main types of wallets – hardware wallets and software wallets.

-Ledger – The Ledger hardware wallet allows you to store, send and receive Zcash through the Ledger Live app.
+Ledger – Ledger hardware wallets allow you to store, send and receive Zcash through the Ledger Live app.
 The app can be used through your desktop and mobile device.
 There are currently two ledger models – The Nano S and the Nano X (the latter provides bluetooth capabilities for use with your mobile phone).
 You can read my Ledger review here.

-TREZOR – The two main models TREZOR One and TREZOR Model T allow you to store, send and receive Zcash easily and securely.
+TREZOR – TREZOR’s main models, TREZOR One and TREZOR Model T, allow you to store, send and receive Zcash easily and securely.
 The main difference between the models is that the Model T has a touch screen for easier usability and also better privacy.
 You can read my TREZOR review here.

 ZEC-QT wallet – Available for mac and windows this wallet is a full node, meaning you’ll need to download the complete Zcash blockchain to your computer.
 Once you install it, you can use the wallet right away but you won’t be able to see transactions before you let it sync for a night or so, depending on your internet connection.

-Once you’ve bought your coins it’s time to withdraw them to your wallet.
+Once you have your wallet, it’s time to find your Zcash address.
 Zcash has two address formats: